Rick's Free Auto Repair Advice

 Safety scrapers hold a hard rigid scraper blade that looks just like a razor blade.
 They’re made from a very hard plastic but they won’t gouge the soft aluminum.

-titan scrapers
+titan razor scrapers

-Use the scraper to remove as much gasket material as possible.
-Then spray the remaining gasket and gasket adhesive with a gasket remover like Permatex or CRC.
+Use the scraper to remove as much material as possible.
+Then spray the remaining gasket and adhesive with a remover like Permatex or CRC.
 If you don’t have those, try aerosol electrical contact cleaner, brake cleaner, or carburetor cleaner.
 Let it soak for at least 10 minutes.
 Then use the scraper.
 Repeat as necessary.

 Remove RTV gaskets

 Start by spraying the RTV with aerosol electrical contact permatex gasket removercleaner, brake cleaner, or carburetor cleaner.
 Let it soak.
 Those cleaners help debond the RTV from the metal, making it easier to remove.
-Once you remove most of the rubbery RTV, clean off the rest with Permatex or CRC gasket remove.
+Once you remove most of the rubbery RTV, clean off the rest with Permatex or CRC gasket remover.

 ©, 2023 Rick Muscoplat